Toggle: English / Spanish

-Erickson TB, Marquez, Jr. A. Arthropod envenomation and parasitism.
-Auerbach PS, ed.
+Erickson TB, Marquez A. Arthropod envenomation and parasitism.
+In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
-Philadelphia, PA: Mosby Elsevier; 2011:chap 50.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 50.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.